 As one thins a forest like that, one is left with the legacy of overcrowding.
-In a sense, for the trees to have decent structure, one must then start over with room for young trees with enough sun.
+In a sense, for the trees to have decent structure, one must then start over with young trees.
 Hence, the land beneath approaches a savannah, where grasslands invade forests and forests invade grasslands while the young trees grow at greater distances.
-Although this allows existing trees room to broaden and improve their structure as well as for their scions room to grow into decent trees, grass invasion also rapidly increases visual complexity which then risks weed invasion while extra light stimulates what is left of the weed bank within those forests.
+Although this allows existing trees room to broaden and improve their structure as well as for their scions room to grow into decent trees, grass invasion also increases visual complexity rapidly which then risks weed invasion while extra light stimulates what is left of the weed bank within those forests.